 iPhone 16 Pro: Haptic buttons and new design

-However, this design change seems to be linked to the introduction of haptic technology, so the iPhone 15 Pro will still keep the standard design with two volume buttons.
-However, there will be one notable change, which is the introduction of a mute button instead of a mute switch.
-This button could serve as an "action button" with the ability to program it for different functions.
-The iPhone 15 Pro will keep the standard design with traditional volume buttons.
-The iPhone 16 Pro, on the other hand, is said to come with haptic buttons.
-While Apple is holding back on solid-state technology due to cost and technical issues, the mute button is being introduced as a notable design change this year.
-This change offers the ability to program the button for different functions and could thus be a positive change for users.
+However, this design change appears to be linked to the introduction of haptic technology, so the iPhone 15 Pro will retain the standard design with two volume buttons.
+However, there will be one notable change: the introduction of a mute button instead of a mute toggle.
+This button could serve as an "action button," with the ability to program it for various functions.
+The iPhone 15 Pro will retain the standard design with traditional volume buttons.
+The iPhone 16 Pro, on the other hand, is expected to feature haptic buttons.
+While Apple is holding back on solid-state technology due to cost and technical issues, the mute button will be introduced this year as a notable design change.
+This change offers the ability to program the button for various functions and could thus represent a positive change for users.
 (Photo by SashaMagic / Bigstockphoto)